Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/poc/README.md

   - Set up the environment variables for the project.
   - Added a guide for setting up Maven with the project.
   - Reviewed multiple PR's, approving and discussing.
-  - Currently working on integrating kafka into the project.
+  - Currently working on Notification Microservice and Kafka integration.
-  - Currently creating test cases for the Profile microservice.
+  - also working on creating test cases for the Profile microservice.
-  - Currently working on Notification Microservice

 ## Brendan Golden | 12136891
 ### Reports